-17 Point 6 does not apply to bodies that have been granted the statutory power to make awards under Irish law.
+$^{^{18}}$ Point 6 does not apply to bodies that have been granted the statutory power to make awards under Irish law.

-18 Directive (EU) 2015/2366 of the European Parliament and of the Council of 25 November 2015, articles 11(4) and 100 refer to competent authorities.
+19 Directive (EU) 2015/2366 of the European Parliament and of the Council of 25 November 2015, articles 11(4) and 100 refer to competent authorities.

-19 Premises and Related Resources, point 1 does not apply to bodies that have been granted the statutory power to make awards under Irish law.
+20 Premises and Related Resources, point 1 does not apply to bodies that have been granted the statutory power to make awards under Irish law.

-- 2. Foundation programmes eligible for inclusion in the ILEP must be offered in premises which: - a) have adequate capacity to deliver the maximum number of programmes offered by the provider to the maximum number of enrolled students outlined in the provider's business plan [See Section 4 (10)]; - b) are fit-for-purpose and have a suitable means of heating capable of maintaining, when required, a room temperature of 18.5 C; - c) have classrooms which have suitable fittings and equipment; - d) have a room(s) exclusively available to academic staff adequate to staff numbers for the preparation of lessons etc.; - e) have a student 'common room' and/or library facilities adequate for the maximum student numbers; - f) have a student library / resource centre adequate for the maximum student and programme numbers; - g) meet national legal requirements to operate as an educational premises, e.g. has relevant planning permission, complies with fire safety and health and safety regulations etc.; and - h) have appropriate furnishings and equipment adequate for all provision by the provider, based on a maximum number of enrolled students as set out in the provider's business plan. - 3.
+- b) are fit-for-purpose and have a suitable means of heating capable of maintaining, when required, a room temperature of 18.5 C; - c) have classrooms which have suitable fittings and equipment; - d) have a room(s) exclusively available to academic staff adequate to staff numbers for the preparation of lessons etc.; - e) have a student 'common room' and/or library facilities adequate for the maximum student numbers; - f) have a student library / resource centre adequate for the maximum student and programme numbers; - g) meet national legal requirements to operate as an educational premises, e.g. has relevant planning permission, complies with fire safety and health and safety regulations etc.; and - h) have appropriate furnishings and equipment adequate for all provision by the provider, based on a maximum number of enrolled students as set out in the provider's business plan. - 3.
 Providers must accurately represent their facilities in all marketing and promotional materials.

-Misrepresentation of facilities may result in a provider being removed from the ILEP or refused a listing where a provider is applying for the first time.
+Misrepresentation of facilities may result in a provider being removed from the ILEP.